Elesider/Oracle_Backup/VHDL_SPICE/Note.md

-This is for material VHDLSPICE simulation.
+This is for material VHDLSPICE piece.